-Chevrolet Impala owners have reported 12 problems related to gas recirculation valve (egr valve) (under the engine and engine cooling category).
+Chevrolet Impala owners have reported 16 problems related to gas recirculation valve (egr valve) (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Impala based on all problems reported for the Impala.

 About weeks before the incident, my car seem to misfire.
 The car was parked for 3 days.
 When tried to start it, the engine exploded and caught fire.
 The intake manifold and motor oil cover and some other engine parts exploded out of car.
 When contacted gm and mentioned the incident, no action was taken by gm and the refuse to take any action or acknowledge any responsibility.
 It appears that same engine has issues which caused a recall on April 14, 2009.
 The symptoms/cause are described as: